 The partners in the Atlantic Coast Joint Venture can only meet their habitat goals through active management of croplands, moist-soil areas, and forested wetlands on both public and private land (Reinecke and Baxter 1996).
 Biologists must actively manage land (i.e., vegetation manipulation and hydrology restoration) to compensate for the spatial and temporal habitat changes that deforestation and hydrologic alterations have caused throughout the South Atlantic Coastal Plain.
-Properly managed, the Mackay Island National Wildlife Refuge will make a substantial contribution to meeting the objectives of the Atlantic Coastal Plain is advantageous because it looks at the big picture and enables managers to plan and provide habitat for a diversity of species throughout their range.
+Properly managed, the Mackay Island National Wildlife Refuge will make a substantial contribution to meeting the objectives of the Atlantic Coast Joint Venture.
+Setting habitat and species objectives from the perspective of the South Atlantic Coastal Plain is advantageous because it looks at the big picture and enables managers to plan and provide habitat for a diversity of species throughout their range.